 Rewards rate winner: Chase Sapphire Reserve

-Once you’ve spent your first $300 on travel for the year, the Chase Sapphire Reserve offers 10X points on hotels and rental cars booked through the Chase Ultimate Rewards portal and 5X points on airfare booked through Chase Ultimate Rewards.
+After you’ve spent your first $300 on travel for the year, the Chase Sapphire Reserve offers 10X points on hotels and rental cars booked through the Chase Ultimate Rewards portal and 5X points on airfare booked through Chase Ultimate Rewards.
 Likewise, the Capital One Venture X offers 10X miles on hotels and rental cars when you book them through Capital One Travel and 5X miles on flights booked through Capital One Travel.
-So far, the rewards are nearly identical.
+So far, rewards are nearly identical.

 In comparison, the Venture X offers no bonus rewards for miscellaneous travel or dining.
-Its 2X rewards rate on other spending beats the baseline 1X rewards rate for the Sapphire Reserve, but if you want to earn more than 2X points on eating out and travel spending beyond hotels, rental cars and airfare, you should probably choose the Sapphire Reserve.
+Its 2X rewards rate on other spending beats the baseline 1X rewards rate for the Sapphire Reserve, yet if you want to earn more than 2X points on eating out and travel spending beyond hotels, rental cars and airfare, you should probably choose the Sapphire Reserve.

 Annual fee winner: Capital One Venture X

 The Venture X’s annual fee is $155 less than the Sapphire Reserve’s annual fee.
 If your goal is to minimize your upfront card ownership costs, the Venture X is the less expensive option.

 Neither card charges foreign transaction fees, so they are equally good choices if you’re heading out on an international journey.

 The card that’s most lucrative for you depends on a few factors, such as whether you spend enough to earn a welcome bonus and how your spending fits into the rewards categories.

 Capital One Venture X vs. Chase Sapphire Reserve spending example

 Let’s say you book purchases through your card’s portal whenever possible, and your spending for the year looks like this:

 - $4,000 on hotels and rental cars